agastyapatri/GANs/ReadMe.md

 1. What is the loss function here?

 2. How does Backprop happen here?

+        The steps to training a GAN are as follows:
+            1. Forward Pass: G takes random noise and produces an output sample, whereas D takes the output sample and the real sample as an input.
+It outputs the probability that the sample is real.

+            2. Loss Calculation: D calculates the difference between its predicted probability and the true label, and this difference is used as the loss for the D. G calculates the difference between the predicted probability of the  D and the true label.

+            3. Backprop: The gradients of the loss functions with respect to the pararmeters of both networks are calculuated according to the chain rule of calculus.
+The gradients are then used to update the parameters of both the G and D networks using an optimization algorithm like SGD.

+            4. Repeat until under an accuracy threshold.

 ## **This Repository**
 This repository focuses on a few problems, which are picked to help me learn about how a GAN works.